Vindexus/mcgrules/onemoresong.md

 Deal each player one random Fan Quest card.
 Put the remaining aside.

 ## Pick Your Setlist
 Each player draws 10 Song cards.
-Each player may mulligan their entire hand once, discarding all songs and drawing 10 more.
+Each player may mulligan their entire hand once, discarding all Songs and drawing 10 more.

 ## Pick Hypemaster
 Pick one player to be the Hypemaster and place the Hype deck in front of them.